Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 - Daily ghee or coconut oil at meaningful dose.
 Saturated animal-derived or saturated tropical fat as the substrate for the steroid pathway.
 The fat-fearing vegan version of the diet collapses the hormones inside two years.

 - Liver-and-yolk concession, twice a week, for the non-strict.
-If the practitioner can accept it, even two egg yolks a week and a small portion of grass-fed liver covers 80 percent of the B12, retinol, K2, and choline gaps.
-The strict yogic version refuses; the more pragmatic version (the householder yogi, the gruhastha tradition) accepts.
+Even two egg yolks a week and a small portion of grass-fed liver covers 80 percent of the B12, retinol, K2, and choline gaps.
+The strict yogic version refuses; the pragmatic version (the householder yogi, the gruhastha tradition) accepts.

 - A multi-mineral that includes the eight essential minerals.
 The plant matrix cannot deliver these reliably in modern soil conditions.
 The minerals essay is the floor; the yogic vegetarian is required to maintain it.

-This is the discipline a vegetarian practice requires in 2026.
-Most vegetarians do not maintain any of it.
+This is the discipline a vegetarian practice requires now.
+Most vegetarians maintain none of it.
 They eat the lentils, skip the supplementation, and end up depleted.
 The depletion looks like spiritual progress at first (lightness, less density) and turns into something else (fatigue, fragility, hormonal collapse) on the back end.

 A vegetarian path is possible.
 An undisciplined vegetarian path is a wasting illness on a delay.